Royal Caribbean asks unvaccinated guests to get travel insurance for Florida cruises

-The new policy comes after two unvaccinated teenagers tested positive on its Adventure of the Seas ship and two others were infected on its Celebrity Millennium earlier this month, for which the cruise line took care of expenses.
+The new policy comes after two unvaccinated teenagers tested positive on its Adventure of the Seas ship last week and two others were infected on Celebrity Millennium earlier this month.
+Celebrity had said it would bear expenses for the two cases.

-One of its trips, aboard the brand ship Odyssey of the Seas, was postponed after crew members tested positive.
+Sailings on its new ship, Odyssey Of The Seas, was also postponed after crew members had tested positive.

-In Florida, the government bans companies from requiring to show proof of vaccines, making it difficult for cruise operators which need to show a majority of its passengers and crew are vaccinated before setting sail, according to the U.S. health regulator’s orders.
+In Florida, the government bars companies from requiring to show proof of vaccines, making it difficult for cruise operators which, as per U.S. health regulators’ orders, need to show a majority of its passengers and crew are vaccinated before setting sail.

 The insurance policy must have a minimum of $25,000 per person for medical expenses and $50,000 per person in travel expenses, Royal Caribbean said.

 Proof of travel insurance is a condition of boarding and must be shown at check in, the company said.
-The changes apply to sailings from Aug.
+The changes apply to trips from Aug.
 1 through Dec.
 31.

 The cruise operator’s parent Royal Caribbean Group restarted sailing from U.S. ports and has a slew of trips planned after more than a year of anchoring ships.